anno73/tt-rss-plugins/plugins.local/orf_at/README.md

 # orf_at

-This plugin tries to extract the meaningful information of www.orf.at RSS feed.
+This plugin tries to extract the meaningful information of articles from www.orf.at RSS feed.

-In many cases there is no article content.
-So it will fetch article link and add this as content instead.
+Many if not most articles have no article content given.
+For these the content of article link will be fetched, formatted and added instead.

-Some content does not have a link to the full article page.
-So we extend the existing content with a link to article link.
+Some articles do have content.
+But they do not have a link to the full article page.
+In this case the article link is injected to the existing content at the bottom.